tcampbPPU/MEAN_01/README.md

 MySQL Express Angular Nodejs stack application with authentication using JSON web tokens

 ## Description
-This app is to help speed up the process of delpoying new MEAN (using MySQL) applications.
+This app is to help speed up the process of deploying new MEAN (using MySQL) applications.

 ## Installation